-Stewart Father’s Day Powwow
+Stewart Father’s Day PowWow

-There’s no better way to get to know Nevada’s cultural identity than the beloved Stewart Indian Pow Wow, held in the heart of Nevada’s Capital City each summer.
-American Indian dancers, drummers, artists, and craftsmen from all across the northwestern Nevada region have gathered at the historic Stewart Indian School every June since 1990 to celebrate their tribal heritage while honoring their spirits and ancestors.
+There’s no better way to get to know Nevada’s cultural identity than the beloved Stewart Indian PowWow, held in the heart of Nevada’s Capital City each summer.
+Native American dancers, drummers, artists, and craftsmen from all across the northwestern Nevada region have gathered at the historic Stewart Indian School every June since 1990 to celebrate their tribal heritage while honoring their spirits and ancestors.
 Throughout two days of festivities, get in on all kinds of dancing, arts and crafts, food, and stories from the hundreds of tribal representatives that are part of Stewart’s alumni.

-Admission to the Carson City Powwow is free.
+Admission to the Carson City PowWow is free.
 After hourly performances, peruse more than two dozen traditional maker booths, then get your fill of fresh Indian Tacos.
-For more information on the Stewart Pow Wow including a complete lineup of weekend festivities, get in touch with Visit Carson City directly at (775) 687-7410 or by visiting Visit Carson City.
+For more information on the Stewart PowWow including a complete lineup of weekend festivities, get in touch with Visit Carson City directly at (775) 687-7410 or by visiting Visit Carson City.